talissafloriani/talissafloriani.github.io/about.md

 ---
 layout: page
-title: about
+title: About
-description: Hello there!
+description: Hello!
 My name is Talissa Floriani; I'm an agronomist passionate about plants and genes.
 ---
 Hello there!